100 signatures reached

 Knowing that not many got the opportunity to even see their children again she took the deal and signed the papers.
 From there from the age of seven onwards my mum mary was made to visit her mum in the Magdalene laundry but it wasn’t the first time she would have entered those doors.

 In the 1960s a commission called the commission of itinerancy was taking place.
 Traveller children was being taken from their family’s and put into industrial schools.
-The women was taken and forced to work in institutions while the aim was to isolate the men on the camps in attempt to eradicate the whole population.
+The women & children was taken and forced to work in institutions while the aim was to isolate the men on the camps in attempt to eradicate the whole population.
+Figures called the “cruelty men”” would attend camps on the side of the road and conduct inspections.

-My nan and her family was living in Tuam when my nan and her mum was taken.
-When she escaped the county home with my mum Mary aged two and half.
-She was brought back by Garda and in the reports she states she was trying to get back to her family in Tuam.
-From there my mum and her mother was sent to the laundry while they waited for the child’s placement.
-A nun remembers the night my mum mary was ripped from Angelina in the Magdalene laundry and she was bundled in the car in the car park of it.
+But she was put into a county home and was found to be lying.
+She then escaped the county home with my mum Mary aged two and half.
+She was brought back by Garda and in the reports she states she was trying to get back to her family in Tuam which mentioned the name Patrick ward within.
+They didn’t tend to write down the fathers name but because of her attempted escape it gave us some direction as then through DNA and research we found out my mums grandfather (the father to my mum dad) was called a Patrick ward.
+But from there my mum and her mother was sent to the laundry while they waited for the child’s placement, a nun remembers the night my mum mary was ripped from Angelina in the Magdalene laundry and she was bundled in the car in the car park of it.

 My mum has been through the Ryan report, mcayleese report and is now facing the mother and baby home commission.